PREV NEXT

 Slide Strip

-A slide strip consists of multiple images in a single mount.
-Typically these are called slides or filmstrips, but I've adopted this term to differentiate them from "slides," which consist of a single frame in a mount and "filmstrips," which are unmounted.
+Slide strips consist of multiple images in a single mount.
+These are often called slides or filmstrips, but I've adopted this term to differentiate them from "slides," which consist of a single frame in a mount and "filmstrips," which are unmounted.

 • Keystone Film Compartment Slide